 The card itself includes the main value for the indicator as well as some useful conversions, such as how many pupils achieved a good level of development.
 It also shows the number in the eligible cohort.

 This section will focus on the value of the indicator.
 We can see in the example below that a value of 48 was achieved in the Key Stage 4: Attainment Indicator.

 The value is visualised in a chart, while the accompanying text gives more context to this value.

-The trend over academic years is shown in a bar chart, along with how your value compares to the CLA National, or other comparator you have selected.
+The trend over academic years is shown in a bar chart, along with how your value compares to the CIN National, or other comparator you have selected.
 Once again, a narrative is included alongside the chart.

 The adjacent text adds context to the data displayed in the chart.